d2l-ai/d2l-en/chapter_linear-networks/linear-regression.md

 That is to say,
 the *number of layers* for the neural network in :numref:`fig_single_neuron` is 1.
 Moreover, in linear regression every input is connected to every output.
-We can thus regard the the corresponding layer as a *fully-connected layer* or *dense layer*.
+We can thus regard the the corresponding layer as a *fully connected layer* or *dense layer*.

-In summary, we can think of linear regression as a single-layer fully-connected neural network.
+In summary, we can think of linear regression as a single-layer fully connected neural network.
 We will encounter networks composed of many such layers in the next chapter.